 What is Supervised ML?

 For supervised ML, a classifier is trained using a labelled dataset.
 This is a dataset that contains example inputs paired with their correct output label.
 In the case of entity resolution, this includes examples of input matches and non-matches which are correctly labelled.
-The ML algorithm learns from these examples and identifies patterns that link to specific outcomes.
+The Machine Learning algorithms learns from these examples and identifies patterns that link to specific outcomes.
 The trained classifier then uses this learning to make a prediction on new unseen cases based on their input values.

 As we see from above, for supervised ML we need high quality labelled examples for the classifier to learn from.
-The process of labelling a dataset from scratch can be time-consuming and labour intensive especially if experts are required to provide labels for, in this example, entity resolution outputs.
-The work is repetitive in nature, and there is a need for consistency in the labelling process to ensure high quality and correct labels are applied.
+Unlabelled data or poorly labelled data will only make it harder data labelling tools to work.
+The process of labelling raw data from scratch can be time-consuming and labour intensive especially if experts are required to provide labels for, in this example, entity resolution outputs.
+The data labelling process is repetitive in nature, and there is a need for consistency in the labelling process to ensure high quality and correct labels are applied.
 It is also costly in monetary terms, as those involved in processing the entity data require a high level of understanding of the nature of entities and ultimate beneficial owners, and in the context of failure where regulatory sanctions and fines can result.

 Approaches for Dataset Labelling

-As AI/ML progresses across all sectors, we have seen the rise in industrial level dataset labelling where companies/individuals are able to outsource their labelling tasks.
+As AI/ML progresses across all sectors, we have seen the rise in industrial level dataset labelling where companies/individuals are able to outsource their labelling tasks to annotation tools and labelling services.
 For example, the Amazon Mechanical Turk service, which enables the crowdsourcing of labelling of data.
-This can reduce labelling tasks from months to hours.
-ML can also be harnessed for the labelling task using approaches such as weak and semi-supervised learning along with Human-In-The-Loop Learning (HITL).
+This can reduce data labelling work from months to hours.
+Machine Learning models can also be harnessed for data annotation tasks using approaches such as weak and semi-supervised learning along with Human-In-The-Loop Learning (HITL).
 HITL enables the improvement on ML models through the incorporation of human feedback through stages such as training, testing and evaluation.